 FAQ: Why can’t I just rely on prescription medication for my anxiety symptoms?

-The use of prescription drugs to reduce anxiety is based on the assumption that you have some kind of chemical imbalance in the brain.
-However, medication does not address the root causes of anxiety, including learned negative thoughts and behaviors.
+The use of prescription psychoactive drugs to reduce anxiety is based on the assumption that you have some kind of chemical imbalance in the brain.
+However, psychoactive medication may not adequately address the root causes of anxiety, including learned negative thoughts and behaviors.

-My opinion is that prescription medication should be taken only when symptoms are severe or fail to respond to psychological treatment.
-It is best to use these medications for a short period of time prescribed by a doctor, such as a period of one month.
+There has been a lot of press lately about how long term use of certain psychoactive drugs can be addictive and difficult to get off of.
+My opinion is that psychoactive medication should be taken only when symptoms are severe or fail to respond to psychological treatment.
+It may be ideal to use these medications only for a short period of time prescribed by a doctor, such as a period of one month.
 It is also important to note that some anxiety may stem from a medical condition.
-It is helpful consult with your doctor about your anxiety symptoms.
+It is helpful consult with your physician about your anxiety symptoms.

 FAQ: Why should I seek anxiety therapy?
 I feel like avoiding it altogether!